Guardiola 'happy with what he's seen' of Charles

 Charles has previously been involved with Northern Ireland Under-17s, Under-19s and Under-21s but would also be eligible to play for England.

-He has been named in a youthful 28-strong panel for the forthcoming League C quadruple header, which begins with a Group 2 opener against Greece at Windsor Park on Thursday, before facing Cyprus away three days later.
+He has been named in a youthful 28-strong squad for the forthcoming League C quadruple header, which begins with a Group 2 opener against Greece at Windsor Park on Thursday, before facing Cyprus away three days later.

 Baraclough's side then face another away fixture, against Kosovo, on Thursday 9 June before their fourth fixture at home to Cyprus three days later.